kaldown/TheorycraftClassic/README.md

 ## Other Known Issues

-- (Major) No melee ability currently has any tooltip updates performed.
 - +spell damage (and other stats) are not currently read correctly
 - Some slash commands may not function
 - Some checkboxes may have no effect